AtlasGooo/infantry_2021/README.md

 **EMAIL2:** 1774525013@qq.com

-This repository is code for infantry for RoboMaster 2021.
+This repository is code for infantry in ROBOMASTER 2021.

 Codes and documents are modified from [aimbot-artinx2021](https://github.com/NERanger/aimbot-artinx2021), which implements a basic code structure with serial communication module.

-## Features

-* Armor detection
-* Asynchronized serial communication

 ## Prerequisites
+*The contents in this section are originate from [aimbot-artinx2021](https://github.com/NERanger/aimbot-artinx2021).*

 * [Daheng Galaxy USB3.0 driver](./docs/cam_driver_install.md)